Quick Links

 Phonics

-At Kingsbrook View we use a phonics scheme called Essential Letters and Sounds.
+At Kingsbrook View, we use a phonics scheme called Essential Letters and Sounds.
 The whole class will begin this on their first full week in school.
 All children will have a 20-30 minute daily phonic lesson, each week the sounds that are taught during the week will be sent home so that you can work with your child.

 Letter formation

-Parent phonic workshop - October 2024
+Parent phonic workshop - October 2025

 Key questions when reading with your child

-ELS sound mat phase 2ELS sound mat phase 3Rhymes to support ELS Rhymes to support ELS 2
+ELS sound mat phase 2ELS sound mat phase 3

 Maths